Skip to content

 The file shows three column groups — Python App Layer, Python Façade Layer (src/sase/core), and Rust Package & Sibling Repo — over a bottom row that walks pip install sase → just rust-install → sase core health.
 Its purpose is to communicate how SASE Python code reaches Rust-implemented operations.

 Embedding gap (meta-issue): The plan in sdd/epics/202605/diagram_review.md lists this image as appearing in docs/architecture.md / docs/index.md, but rg "sase-rust-core-integration" docs/ returns zero hits.
-The architecture page embeds sase-component-communication.png, the index embeds sase-component-communication.png and sase_tui_tabs_infographic.png, and docs/rust_backend.md embeds rust-backend-boundary-infographic.png.
+The architecture page and index embed sase-component-communication.png, and docs/rust_backend.md embeds rust-backend-boundary-infographic.png.
+(The stale TUI-tabs infographic was retired from the index.)
 The regen phase should decide whether to (a) wire the regenerated PNG into one of those pages (architecture.md's "Rust Core Boundary" section is the natural home), or (b) treat it as an orphan we keep for future use.
 Either way the current state is misleading because critiques and regens of an unreferenced image cannot be validated by the "embedding doc still renders" check the plan calls for.

 Clarity

 1. Façade list reads as exhaustive but isn't.
-The middle column shows five chips — parser_facade, query_facade, status_facade, agent_facade, git_query — with no ellipsis or "examples include" framing. src/sase/core/ actually contains 13+ facade modules (see Accuracy §1).
-A new reader will infer the boundary is five operations wide when it's really an order of magnitude broader.
+The middle column shows five chips — parser_facade, query_facade, status_facade, agent_facade, git_query — with no ellipsis or "examples include" framing.
+The current src/sase/core/ tree contains 27 *_facade.py modules (see Accuracy §1).
+Some call Rust directly and others are Python-owned host adapters, a distinction the diagram also needs to preserve.
+A new reader will otherwise infer both that the façade surface is much smaller than it is and that every façade crosses the Rust boundary.

 2. agent_facade is not a real module.
 No file by that name exists in src/sase/core/.
-The closest matches are agent_scan_facade.py, agent_cleanup_facade.py, agent_launch_facade.py, agent_artifact_facade.py, and agent_launch_claims.py.
-Picking a single composite label hides that "agent" spans four distinct facades with different responsibilities.
+The closest matches are agent_scan_facade.py, agent_cleanup_facade.py, agent_launch_facade.py, agent_identity_facade.py, and agent_runtime_facade.py; related boundaries include agent_launch_claims.py, artifact_file_facade.py, and dismissed_agents_facade.py.
+Picking one invented composite label hides distinct identity, runtime, scan, launch, cleanup, artifact-file, and archive responsibilities.

 3. Bottom-row arrows imply a sequence, but the steps are alternatives. pip install sase and just rust-install are not sequential — per docs/rust_backend.md line 6 and the Justfile _setup recipe, a normal pip install sase (or uv tool install sase) pulls a prebuilt sase-core-rs wheel automatically with no Rust toolchain required. just rust-install is the source-build alternative for contributors with a checkout of ../sase-core. sase core health is a verification any user can run after either path.
 Drawing the three as a left-to-right chain misrepresents the user journey.